isomerpages/moe-manjusrisec/_students-and-parents/Meet The School (MTS)/Overview of MTS.md

 description: ""
 third_nav_title: Meet The School (MTS)
 ---
-# Link broken for Promotion, Streaming and SBB matters

 ## **Overview of MTS**

 <p style="text-align: justify;">The school will be organising the Meet-the-School (MTS) sessions on Saturday 8 January 2022.
 Due to SMMs, these sessions will be conducted online through the Zoom platform. </p>